nuzcraft/broughlike/README.md

     2. if level == num levels (and monster is player) then call addScore and showTitle
     3. if level <> num levels (and monster is player) then increment level and call startLevel

+### util.js

+1. rightPad
+    1. idk what this function does, but it should be tested :)

 ## Tech Debt

 ### game.js